Best Medicare Advantage Plans in Florida (2026)

 Best Florida HMO-POS Medicare Advantage Providers

-Out-of-network access is the main advantage of HMO-POS plans.
-Florida's 32 options from six providers balance flexibility and cost control well; most charge $0 monthly premiums, though the average is $13 due to the added network freedom.
-Annual out-of-pocket maximums range from $2,000 to $6,750, averaging $4,360, which provides meaningful protection for members who occasionally need out-of-network care.
-All HMO-POS plans in the state include enhanced Part D prescription drug coverage and hold an average CMS rating of 4.48 stars.
+Florida's 32 HMO-POS options from six providers average $13 per month in premiums, with most charging $0.
+Annual out-of-pocket maximums range from $2,000 to $6,750, averaging $4,361.
+That cap limits annual out-of-pocket exposure for members who need occasional out-of-network care.
+All HMO-POS plans in the state include enhanced Part D prescription drug coverage and average a 4.48-star CMS rating.

-• CarePlus Health Plans, Inc. leads Florida’s HMO-POS market with three $0-premium plans, a low $2,700 average MOOP, and strong 4.5-star CMS ratings.
+• CarePlus Health Plans, Inc. ranks first in Florida's HMO-POS market with three $0-premium plans, a $2,700 average MOOP and 4.5-star CMS ratings.

 • Freedom Health, Inc. ranks second with a single 4.5-star plan that charges $0 monthly and caps annual out-of-pocket costs at $2,800.

-• UnitedHealthcare offers the widest selection, with 23 HMO-POS plans averaging $2 per month, earning an average of 4.51 stars, and carrying $4,518 average MOOP limits.
+• UnitedHealthcare offers the widest selection with 23 HMO-POS plans.
+They average $2 a month in premiums, earn 4.51 CMS stars on average and carry $4,518 in average MOOP limits.

 Health First Health Plans, Inc.4.00$0$4,56033.97